Derek Acorah: Other appearances

 After his 2005 departure from Most Haunted, Acorah filmed a one-off special for LivingTV, Derek Acorah's Quest for Guy Fawkes followed by Derek Acorah's Ghost Towns with Ruggie Media.
 This programme ran for three series.
 In 2008, Acorah took part in two series for Sky Real Lives titled Derek Acorah.
 In July 2006, he made a cameo appearance in the Doctor Who episode "Army of Ghosts".

 In November 2009, Acorah featured in Michael Jackson: The Live Seance, in which he was shown on live television attempting to contact the singer's spirit.
 The programme was named the worst TV programme of 2009 in a poll of more than 9,000 Yahoo! users.

 Acorah's other television work includes Celebrity Five Go to..., Harry Hill's TV Burp, Celebrity Quitters and Paranormal Egypt.
 He also made appearances on Celebrity Juice, Loose Lips, Richard and Judy, Bo' Selecta!, Brainiac: Science Abuse, The Paul O'Grady Show, The Weakest Link and Loose Women.
 On film, he had a cameo in Big Fat Gypsy Gangster (2011), and played a small role in Crispy's Curse (2017), although the film failed to achieve a general release.

 In May 2012, Acorah claimed to have received a psychic message from Madeleine McCann via a 'spirit guide', stating that the child had died some time ago but would soon be reincarnated.
 After widespread media outrage, Acorah used the same newspaper to publish an apology to McCann's parents.

 Acorah appeared in the 2015 television show The Past Hunters.

 Acorah competed in the twentieth series of Celebrity Big Brother.
 He left the house on the final night in fourth place.

 Personal life

 Acorah was firstly married to Joan Hughes from 1972 to 1982.
 The couple had a son together.
-He was later married to his wife Gwen from 1995, until his death in 2020.
+He was then married to his second wife, Gwen, from 1995 until his death in 2020.
 The couple were patrons for the charity Pathfinder Guide Dog Programme, a registered charity which provides guide dogs for the blind.

 In March 2014, he was convicted of driving without due care and attention and failing to provide a breath sample following a car crash.
 Acorah had failed a roadside breath test but refused to give the required sample at a police station.
 He was banned from driving for 28 months and fined £1,000.

 Acorah died on 4 January 2020, aged 69, following a short illness.
 His wife later confirmed that Acorah had been hospitalised with pneumonia and later developed sepsis.